alexertech/app5_linkagregator/README.md

-# Jobs Board
+# User Profiles

 ### Goal

-- CRUD for jobs and users
+- CRUD for users
 - A user can login / logout
 - A user can be of type 0: admin, 1: hunter or 2: seeker
-- Only a hunter can create / edit jobs offers
-- Only a seeker can apply and send data for a job offer
 - Only an admin can edit the jobs and the users
-- Non registered users only can see the job listing
+- Non registered can only access the public info and sign up option
 - All non-admin users have a simple profile page
 - User passwords are encrypted